bluestar55/vscode-hide-top-comment/README.md

 The following configuration options are available:

 * `languages`: Languages that the extension will work.
-Supported languages: `C,C++,C#,CSS,Go,Java,JavaScript,Kotlin,Python,Rust,Scala,TypeScript`
+Supported languages: `C,C++,C#,CSS,Go,Java,JavaScript,JSX,Kotlin,Python,Rust,Scala,TypeScript,TSX`
 * `delay`: The delay, in milliseconds, before the comments are folded when file is opened.
 It can be between 0 and 1000 milliseconds.

 To change the configuration options, open the Settings editor (Ctrl+Comma or F1) and search for "Hide Top Comment".